pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ```

 It is also possible to perform the model selection on an entire file.
-First we declare the list of the models:
+First, we declare the list of the models:

 ```julia
 model_1 = "baranyi_richards"